andxreu/ultimate-pocket-guide-to-america/README.md

-# Ultimate Pocket Guide to America!
+# Ultimate Pocket Guide to America

 This app was built using [Natively.dev](https://natively.dev) - a platform for creating mobile apps.